nemanisagar/nemanisagar/README.md

-- 👋 Hi, I’m @nemanisagar
+- 👋 Hi, I’m Sagar Nemani
-- 👀 I’m interested in ...
+- 👀 I’m interested in Cybersecurity, technology, traveling, fitness and food
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on fun development projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... linkedin @SagarNemani

 <!---
 nemanisagar/nemanisagar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.